WeCare focuses on responsible architecture that cultivates society.

 A livable city is a city that supports individuals and communities.
 It is a fast network of healthy streets that connect to amenities and social support facilities.
 It has a working public transportation system and provides citizens with the opportunity to walk and cycle safely.
 Flora and fauna can be found in parks, along the street and in and around public buildings.
 Streets should work as an ecosystem, that can retain, run-off and filter rainwater.
 While standards inform good practices; places and districts should have their own character and designed with participation of local inhabitants.

 Play is exploring your relation to the world and to others to find out how things affect and feel to you.
 While play can be done everywhere, some places have better conditions for it than others.
-Through our projects and in our research we try to find these conditions; playtects, creative-co-working, project beta, play space.
+Through our research and in our projects we try to find these conditions.
 We believe sensibility is something that cannot be taught but originates from play.

 The problem with dementia is that you start to encounter thresholds in your daily life that make parts of the world become difficult to approach.
 Being disrupted can be very physical; that you are not able to move as freely, orient yourself or talk adequately with your friends and family.
 But the disruption that is most difficult to deal with is how it impacts your train of thought, you end up forgetting what you are doing.
 In some surroundings it is easy to find clues that allow you to make sense of your position, but in other cases you will find yourself stranded.